 - Leave at least 3-5 cm of space between lip of jar and brine.
 Place one or two larger outer leaves of the cabbage over the surface of the shredded cabbage.
 Then place a weighting stone on the top of the leaves to keep the cabbage weigh down.
 If you do not have weighting stone you can use cabbage core instead.

 - Cover the mouth of the glass jar with a cloth and secure it with a rubber band.
 Placing the cloth will allow the air flow in and out of the jar and will prevent insects from getting into the jar.

 - Ensure the stone is holding the shredded cabbage below the brine.

 - Leave the cabbage to ferment away from direct sunlight.
-The fermentation process takes anywhere between 3 and 10 days.
-Keep checking it daily and start tasting it after 3 days.
+The fermentation process takes around 21 days.
+Keep checking it daily and start tasting it after 5 days.
 Ensure the cabbage is sitting below the brine, if not, keep pressing it down every time when you check it.

 - When the fermentation is to your liking move the ferment into refrigerator, basement or root cellar storage.
 Enjoy this crunchy and delightfully sour ferment with your meat meals and sandwiches.

 Equipment: Glass jar (Le-Parfair style jar with a rubber seal or similar), chopping board, cabbage shredder or chef’s knife, mixing bowl, weighting stone, cloth for covering the jar (if glass jar does not have a rubber seal) and a rubber band for securing the cloth (if glass jar does not have a rubber seal)